Helsinki to Tallinn ferry - Times and cheap Tallink Silja Line ferry tickets

 FAQs

-The first ferry from Helsinki to Tallinn leaves at 01: 30.
+The earliest ferry from Helsinki to Tallinn leaves at 0:30.
 Plan your trip with the Journey Planner from Omio.

-The last ferry from Helsinki to Tallinn leaves at 23: 00.
+The latest ferry from Helsinki to Tallinn leaves at 23:00.

-Yes, you can book a cabin on sailings from Helsinki to Tallinn with Tallink Silja Line, Eckero Line or Viking Line
+Yes, you can book a cabin on sailings from Helsinki to Tallinn with Tallink Silja Line, Eckero Line, Viking Line

-Yes, travelling with a vehicle from Helsinki to Tallinn is possible with Tallink Silja Line, Eckero Line or Viking Line.
+Yes, travelling with a vehicle from Helsinki to Tallinn is possible with Tallink Silja Line, Eckero Line, Viking Line.

-The cheapest month to travel from Helsinki to Tallinn by ferry is August.
+The cheapest month for a ferry from Helsinki to Tallinn is April.

 popular ferry ports